jun-xiao-mainlinestem/2026base/doc/button_control.md

 *  Activate test mode if pressed within 5 seconds of starting the program
 *  If in test mode, press to scroll through auton menu

+## Left
+*  Activate remote control mode if pressed within 5 seconds of starting the program
+*  If in remote control mode, toggle WebSocket communication listening
+*  If in test mode, press to scroll backwards through auton menu

 ## A
 *  If in test mode, press to run the selected autonomous routine for testing
 *  If not in test mode, run custom piece of code for testing

 ## B
 *  Hold to brake drivetrain
-*  Show distance drived and reset the motor encoder
+*  Show distance driven and reset the motor encoder

 ## X
 *  Hold to run macro, current unassigned